ember-learn/guides-source/guides/v3.4.0/addons-and-dependencies/managing-dependencies.md

 You can find listings of addons on [Ember Observer](http://emberobserver.com).

+## Regular npm packages

+While dependencies can be managed in several ways, it's worth noting that the process can be greatly simplified for new developers by using ember-auto-import, which offers zero config imports from npm packages.
+It's easily installed using `ember install ember-auto-import`.
+For further usage instructions, please follow the [project README](https://github.com/ef4/ember-auto-import).

 ## Other assets

 Third-party JavaScript not available as an addon or npm package should be placed in the `vendor/` folder in your project.